RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties: Approximating Behaviors

-Each of these sets corresponds to a particular selection of choice variable for the calls to \textsf{RandBucket}.
-The following evaluations, however, are not valid:

-In the first example, $\{ [ y \mapsto 5 ] \}$ is too restricted, as the specification of \textsf{RandBucket} does not make such a strong guarantee.
-The second example similarly assumes the existence of return values that are not guaranteed.
-The third example may seem at first to be valid, since the evaluation rules allow us to select which \textsf{RandBucket} execution we want.
-However, the choice variable in this specification only controls which \emph{bucket} we get, while the actual return value within that bucket is up to the implementation.
-As there is no requirement that a return value of 10 is possible, this program might fail to terminate for some $\exists$-compatible \textsf{RandBucket} implementation.
-Allowing the \emph{client} to pick the choice value but the \emph{implementation} to pick the concrete behavior allowed by that choice is critical to our verification approach.

 Every set of final states for a program $p$ produced by these semantics under $S_{\exists}$ includes a possible final state of $p$ when evaluated under any $\exists$-compatible implementation context.
-For this reason, we term the evaluations of $p$ using $\productive$ the \emph{underapproximate executions} of $p$ under $S_{\exists}$. \begin{theorem} If there is an underapproximate evaluation of program $p$ to a set of states $\Sigma$ from an initial state $\sigma$ under $S_{\exists}$, then $p$ must terminate in at least one final state $\sigma' \in \Sigma$ from $\sigma$ under every implementation context $I$ that is $\exists$-compatible with $S_{\exists}$. \end{theorem}
+For this reason, we term the evaluations of $p$ using $\productive$ the \emph{underapproximate executions} of $p$ under $S_{\exists}$. \begin{theorem} If there is an underapproximate evaluation of program $p$ to a set of states $\Sigma$ from an initial state $\sigma$ under $S_{\exists}$, then $p$ must terminate in at least one final state $\sigma' \in \Sigma$ when it is run from $\sigma$ under an implementation context $I$ that is $\exists$-compatible with $S_{\exists}$. \end{theorem}